After contract signing for our Creative Studio, a Creative Lead and project manager will be assigned to your account as primary contacts.

-The key to successful performance advertising is to be data-driven, A/B test creative & winning elements, uncover performance drivers and let data determine what to do next.
+The key to successful performance advertising is to be data-driven, A/B test creative & winning elements, uncover performance drivers, and let data determine what to do next.

 We believe in a process we call “Quantitative Creative Testing”.
 It isn’t just a/b split-testing and it isn’t quite multivariate testing.
-It’s specifically designed for creative production of Facebook and Google App Campaign ads.
+It’s specifically designed for the creative production of Facebook and Google App Campaign ads.
 There are two types of ad creative tests: Concepts and Variations.
 Here are the key differences:

 Concepts are brand new, completely different ads.
 They’re big “outside-of-the-box” approaches that can result in large improvements to revenue (or in some cases, large losses).
 Concepts are the key drivers for creative success but must be used in a limited way.
 When they fail, they tend to fail badly.